mninja/2022ws_do_robotics/README.md

 In 1961, this robotic arm was used in General Motors production.
 The machine performed the task of transporting die-cast parts from an assembly line and then welding these parts to car bodies.
 Additionally, *Unimate* was also able of pouring drinks.
 How multifunctional the robot could be used can be seen in this [video](https://www.youtube.com/watch?v=hxsWeVtb-JQ).

 In the following years other Robots were developed that were used in the automotive industry.
 In 1973, Kuka, a company from Augsburg, launched the first six-axis, purely electrically operated robot.
 A year later, the Swedish company Asea, now ABB, followed with a robotic arm that was programmed with a computer for the first time.
 In the subsequent two decades, besides Kuka and ABB, manufacturers such as Fanuc and Yaskawa established themselves in the robot market.

+#### The emergence of Cobots

 ## Producers
 * Boston Dynamics